Product documentation is often thought of as purely technical.

 The documentation is split into three target audiences: developers, administrators, and end-users.

-With this division, Twilio proves how dedicated they are to its customers, offering specialized texts for each user profile.
+By organizing content this way, Twilio demonstrates its dedication to its customers, providing specialized texts for each user profile.

 Readers are sure to notice this organization and will likely appreciate Twilio’s efforts—the threefold documentation structure doubles as a positive Marketing tactic.